 The whole point of having a budget is sticking to it.
 When life gets hectic you need to check your spending habits and ensure they remain as close as possible to your budget.

 At the same time, you may find that some of the things you wanted to do during the holiday season, may not be possible.
 Feel free to make the required changes.
+You need to leave some money over for food so make sure that you are shopping mindfully and taking advantage of grocery coupons (check out here) to keep on budget for the holiday season.

 - Saving for Christmas